Nghiait123456/GolangAdvance/ConcurrencyPattern/README.md

 			}
 ```

-In this pattern, Google has created a pending buffer, when len(pending) > 0, enable channel update, "updates = s.updates
+In this pattern, Google has created a pending buffer, when len(pending) > 0, enable channel update, "updates = sBad.updates
-// enable send case", data will be sequentially pushed to the s.updates channel through an intermediary. first.
+// enable send case", data will be sequentially pushed to the sBad.updates channel through an intermediary. first.
 Personally, this pattern is a bit complicated to use, I will suggest a simpler pattern to replace it below. </br>

 ## 23) Fix bug sleep in loop <a name="23_fix_bug_sleep_in_loop"></a>